libertadpozos/eventbrite-events/README.md

 ### Requirements 📋

-_What you must have before you can access the application_
+_To use the application you must have the following:_

-1. You will need an API key, which you can obtain through the following [link](https://www.eventbrite.com/platform/)
+1. An API key, which you can obtain through the following [link](https://www.eventbrite.com/platform/)

 2. In the root of the project, you must create an .env file, in which, you must write the following:
 ```
 REACT_APP_API_KEY = put-here-your-API-key
 ```

 3. It's ready!
 You already have access to Eventbrite's list of events!

 ## Built with 🛠️